 Please note: This article is for informational purposes only and is not intended as investment advice.
 The mention of specific stocks is not a recommendation to buy or sell any securities.

 You are reading this because you looked at Nintendo’s stock chart recently and felt your stomach drop into your shoes.
-The stock has been tumbling in early 2026, dropping around 15.6% year-to-date.
+The stock has been tumbling in early 2026, plummeting nearly 40% year-to-date to close at an ugly ¥7,667 following the latest earnings report.
+And now it’s down another 8% since then!

 So, if the shorts are not killing Nintendo, what is?